 The second meeting was later in the afternoon.
 Another Uber ride and we were there.

 This meeting was different (they all would be, of course.)
-We spent a lot of time with the owners showing us their style, projects they were working on and kind of what they were about.
+We spent a lot of time with the architects showing us their style, projects they were working on and kind of what they were about.
 Then they got into asking us what we were looking for.
 It was a fun conversation and I really liked them.
 I worried a little that their style might be a bit off from what we would consider our style.
-A few of their projects were right on with what we love, but quite a few were a bit overly modern to our taste.
+A few of their projects were right on with what we love, but quite a few were a bit overly modern and alien to our taste.

 Would that be a problem?
 Probably not, but it's something to consider.
 They said they'd send us some info after our talk by the end of the week.
-Meeting two in the books and it was a very productive day.
+Meeting number two in the books and it was a very productive day.